-It happens to all of us at one point or another.
-A shower drain backs up and refuses to empty out the tub, a sink fills up far faster than it empties itself out, or—the most dreaded moment of all—the toilet refuses to cooperate when we flush.
-Under these less-than-ideal conditions, it’s important to have the right tool on hand and the know-how to use it properly.
+It will probably happen to all of us at one point or another.
+A shower drain backs up during a shower, water refuses to empty out of the tub, a sink fills up far faster than it empties itself out, or—the most dreaded drain moment of all—the toilet refuses to cooperate when we flush.
+Under these less-than-ideal conditions, it’s important to have the right tool on hand and know how to use a plunger properly.

-But a plunger isn’t a one-size-fits-all solution for each of these scenarios.
-Depending on the type of drain you need to unclog, one may be more helpful than the next.
-Read on for an overview of the various options, and don’t miss our top-favorite picks among the best plunger options available.
+But plungers aren’t one-size-fits-all solutions for all of these scenarios.
+Depending on the type of drain that’s clogged, one kind may be more helpful than the next.
+Read on for an overview of the various options, and check out the following favorite picks that are among the best plungers available.

-- BEST FOR SINKS: Liquid-Plumr Mini Sink and Drain Plunger
+- BEST FOR SINK CLOGS: Master Plunger Sink & Drain Plunger

 Types of Plungers

 A high-quality plunger will clear blockages effectively when the unfortunate need arises.
 When faced with a clog, the first step is to determine the best plunger for the job, which can range from unclogging a kitchen sink to clearing a blocked-up toilet.
 Plunger types include toilet plungers, sink plungers, automatic plungers, and multipurpose plungers.
 It’s not unusual to have a couple of types on hand to handle different unexpected tasks.

 For the dreaded task of dealing with a stopped-up toilet, a plunger needs a base made to reach into the recessed drain.
 Some of the best toilet plungers on the market can be categorized into a few different shapes.